FAQ - Waste Management

 Packaging for hazardous waste

-Read the Environmental Agency's sorting instructions (Danish)
+Read the Environmental Agency's sorting guidelines (Danish)